 After graduate school, Michele lived in New Jersey and worked in the publishing industry in New York City until moving to West Chester in 2000.
-From 2000 to 2010, Michele had a freelance proofreading and copyediting business before starting a career in social media with Moxie House and now The Town Dish, where she also writes and edits articles about the local food and restaurant scene.
+From 2000 to 2010, Michele had a freelance proofreading and copyediting business before starting a career in social media with Moxie House and now The Town Dish, where she is now the managing editor.

 Michele's son Jonathan attended Goshen Friends School for 9 years, starting in preschool in 2005 and graduating in 2014.
 Jonathan is now a student at Westtown.
 While a GFS mom, Michele was a member of the GPC, clipping and collecting her fair share of Box Tops and organizing the yearly Book Fair.